bordaigorl/rmview/README.md

 (please note the command ends with a dot) which will install all required dependencies and install a new `rmview` command.
+If you want to use the SSH tunnel feature, install with

+    pip install ".[tunnel]"

 Then, from anywhere, you can execute `rmview` from the command line.
 The tool will ask for the connection parameters and then ask permission to install the VNC server on the tablet.